convox/docs/docs/introduction/getting-started.md

 ### Deploy your application

-Before deploying, create a new app in your Rack.
+Before deploying, create a new App in your Rack.

 ```bash
 $ convox apps create --wait